 This year, the CRIR's Institution REB's activities are scheduled following two different activity calendars.
 The first one is intended for projects only taking part in at least one CRIR's establishment, calendar intra-CRIR's projects.
 The other is for multicenter projects, calendar multicentrical projects.
 The REB's meetings dates on both calendars are the same but the submission dates differ depending on the type of project presented.

-In order to facilitate the evaluation process, the following forms have been created by the REB:
+In order to facilitate the evaluation process, the following forms have been created by the REB and are available directly on the Web Interface.

 The document entitled "Guidelines for Investigators: Consent Forms" is a useful guide for Researchers/Investigators as they prepare the consent forms for their project.
 It outlines the important sections/information that one needs to find in a consent form.